Built in 1887 for John W Deering & Jacob S Winslow.

 The houses are brick, 5 bay wide by 2 bay deep units with rear ells.
 Details are in wood and brownstone.

 The dentils at the eaves and trim of the pediment and bay windows are all colonial in form and style.
-Whereas, the details of the facade bays and entries is distinctly queen anne.
+Whereas, the details of the facade bays and entries are distinctly Queen Anne.

 We also see Stevens beginning to develop a program for the design of double houses on urban lots.
 This rigidly symmetrical form with the entries on the ends would become a regular device for the firm in many projects over the coming decades.